edCitalan/The-AI-Engineer-Challenge/docs/GIT_SETUP.md

 # Push to your fork (send your changes to your github repo)
 git push origin <YOUR-BRANCH-NAME>
 ```
 💡 **Tip:** If you make a mistake — in your code or your commit message — just fix it and make another commit.
-There’s no need to rewrite history.
+There's no need to rewrite history.

 #### 📝 Writing Good Commit Messages